 The Regent’s Canal – King’s Cross to Hitchcock’s Hackney walk is one of a series of Regent’s Canal and other Inland Waterways walks that we conduct in partnership with the IWA (Inland Waterways Association).
 There are getting on for a dozen different canal and Inland Waterways walks in their repertory.
 The Canal Walks’ regular slot is the 2.30 pm Tour du Jour offering on the first and third Sunday of every month.
 And there are usually a handful of “guest appearance” canal walks that run as “Specials” on selected dates in any given Summer or Winter London Walks programme.

 There’s more.
 The guides are all members of the IWA.
 They have some formidable expertise – know the canals better than “ordinary mortals” And – how special is this – they donate their fees to the IWA.
 So you’re supporting a good cause – doing a seriously good turn – when you go on one of our canal walks.

-If you can’t make one of the regularly scheduled, just-turn-up, public Regent's Canal Walks do think about booking one as a private tour.
-If you go private you can have any of the Regent's Canal Walks – or any other London Walk – on a day and at a time that suits your convenience.
+If you can’t make one of the regularly scheduled, just-turn-up, The Regent's Canal – King's Cross to Hitchcock's Hackney it can always be booked as a private tour.
+If you go private you can have the The Regent's Canal – King's Cross to Hitchcock's Hackney walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
-A private London Walk is good value for an individual or couple and sensational value for a group.
-And the clincher: a private London Walk makes an ideal group or educational or birthday party or office (team-building) or club outing.
+Ring Fiona or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.